1961 (1st July)

 1991 (23rd – 29th October)

-Charles, Diana and Princes William and Harry made a visit to Ontario, Canada.
+Charles, Diana and Princes William and Harry made an official visit to Ontario, Canada.

 Charles and Diana made a visit to Brazil.

 Charles and Diana made a visit to India.
+By this point the couple had little to do with each other apart from on official occasions.
 Diana was famously photographed sitting alone in front of the Taj Mahal.

 1992 (29th March)